Doves & Panasonic Air Conditioner

 So after the couple successfully added, for the 3rd time that season, to the morning dove population, he devised a plan to prevent any more bird procreation and porch poop.

-Eric found a wooden box that fitted perfectly over the air conditioner that served as a practical, yet unseemly nest blocker (We're not about to win any 'curb appeal' awards).
+Eric found a wooden box that fit perfectly over the air conditioner that served as a practical, yet unseemly nest blocker (We're not about to win any 'curb appeal' awards).

 I disliked that box.
 One: who puts an ugly wooden box above an even uglier air conditioner that is on the quaint front porch of your house!
 (Apparently, we do.)